skyinglyh1/Ontology_Smart_Contract_Development_Introduction/Introduction_EN.md

 2. You can also run and test your contract through Cli.

 3. We have also provided python testing [framework](https://github.com/ontio/ontology-test), which can be used to test your contract.
 Recommend you use testing framework after you know something about previous contents.

+4. You can also test your contracts using go/java/ts/python-sdk with the help with examples of OEP4/OEP5/OEP8 test.
+For more info, please find ontology-**-sdk under [official](https://github.com/ontio) github account.